-ADANGER: ALWAYS POINT THE MUZZLE IN A SAFE DIRECTION AND DO NOT HAVE ANY PART OF YOUR BODY OVER THE MUZZLE WHEN LOADING.
+ANGER: ALWAYS POINT THE MUZZLE IN A SAFE DIRECTION AND DO NOT HAVE ANY PART OF YOUR BODY OVER THE MUZZLE WHEN LOADING.

-Note: When using conical bullets or patched round ball, it is recommended to use loose powder only.
+Note: When using conical bullets or patched round ball use loose powder only.

 PREPARING TO LOAD THE CHARGE: